-In Tshwane District, there has been a consistent increase (four successive increases) in Daspoort (which drains Pretoria central) since weeks 42-46 and three successive increases in Rooiwal WWTP (Pretoria North) between epidemiological weeks 43-46.
-The SARS-CoV-2 levels in Baviaansport (Mamelodi) in Tshwane North, Rietgat (Soshanguve) and Refilwe (Cullinan) in Tshwane South may be increasing but would require more samples for confirmation.
-Similarly, in the City of Johannesburg, three successive increases in SARS-CoV-2 levels between weeks 43-46 have been observed in Goudkoppies (Soweto).
-Levels may be increasing in Ennerdale (Johannesburg far south).
-These increases are concerning, and public health authorities are therefore required to intensify clinical surveillance in these areas.
-In Ekurhuleni North two successive increases were detected in Hartebeesfontein (Tembisa) WWTP.
-Levels may be increasing in Vlakplaats (Vosloorus and Katlehong) and JP Marais (Benoni) plants but require more samples for confirmation.
-The SARS-CoV-2 levels in other WWTPs are low, but more current samples are needed for confirmation.
+In Tshwane District, recent results from SARS-CoV-2 levels in wastewater continue to increase with a corresponding increase in clinical cases.
+These increases have been over six weeks (in Daspoort (which drains Pretoria central) since weeks 42-47 and five weeks in Rooiwal WWTP (Pretoria North) between epidemiological weeks 43-48.
+The SARS-CoV-2 levels in Refilwe (Cullinan) in Tshwane South may be increasing but would require more recent samples for confirmation.

+In the City of Johannesburg, there has also been consistent increases in SARS-CoV-2 levels, over 4 consecutive weeks (weeks 43-48) in Goudkoppies (Soweto).
+The SARS-CoV-2 levels seemed to be increasing in Driefontein between week 43-45, but more recent samples are needed.

+In Ekurhuleni, the SARS-CoV-2 levels in Vlakplaats WWTP to the South, and Hartebeesfontein WWTP have shown increases since week 46, and week 44 (four successive increases) respectively with a corresponding increase in clinical cases.
+The SARS-CoV-2 levels in Olifantsfontein WWTP may be increasing but require more samples for confirmation.

+With the increases in SARS-CoV-2 levels in aforementioned plants, public health authorities are therefore required to intensify clinical surveillance in these areas, promote vaccination and non-pharmaceutical interventions.
+The SARS-CoV-2 levels in other WWTPs are low or decreasing, but more current samples are needed for confirmation.